 That’s because the use of a marker improves creativity when generating appropriate ideas, by over 35%.
 This was reported in:

 - Oviatt, S., Cohen, A., Miller, A., Hodge, K., and Mann, A., (2012).
 The impact of interface affordances on human ideation, problem-solving and inferential reasoning.
 ACM Transactions on Computer-Human Interaction.
 9(3):22.

-Even Balsamiq Mockups—a clever wireframing tool that helps you produce and animate lower-fidelity images—won’t help you generate as many ideas as a pen on paper.
+Even software such as Sketch, Figma, or Balsamiq Mockups—wireframing tools that help you produce and animate lower-fidelity images—won’t help you generate as many ideas as a pen on paper.
 That’s because, as Sharon Oviatt and her co-authors explain, a computer interface affects how people’s brains generate ideas.
 There are other benefits to low-fidelity images, including ones generated by Balsamiq’s product, that aren’t directly related to the goals of a Five Sketches™ design session.
 UIE’s post, Five prevalent pitfalls when prototyping, explores the nuances that will help you see why Five Sketches™ participants need to sketch on paper during the idea-generation stage of design.